Stephy-Cheung/Tableau_project/README.md

 <img src="Airbnb_in_Japan\Tableau02.png" width="1000">

 ## Results
-In conclusion, since 2021 is still deeply affected by Covid-19 and international travel is restricted, we would suggest operational should focus in inbound travel markets.
-Marketing efforts can be spent on boosting the local needs during the Japan public holidays and also advising the home owner focus on hygiene to provide a safe environment for travelers.
-It is also important to keep an eye on the pandemic situation and review the opeartional strategies from time to time according to the fast-changing pandemic situation.
+In conclusion, since 2021 is still deeply affected by Covid-19 and international travel is restricted, we would suggest the focus operation should be in inbound travel markets.
+Marketing efforts can be spent on boosting the local needs during the Japan public holidays and also providing guidelines for home owner on hygiene to provide a safe environment for travelers.
+It is also important to keep an eye on the pandemic situation and review the operational strategies from time to time according to the fast-changing pandemic situation.

 ## Reference
 [1] Nearly 80 Percent of Japan's Airbnbs Were Just Removed: